Business Tools For 2017

 While it is not necessary to complete an actual business plan every year, it is vital to write out a plan for your business, with a series of measureable goals (annual AND monthly), intentions and steps on how to acheive those goals, and an accountability plan.
 The easiest way is to write out weekly actions that you plan on doing, stick to your deadlines, and reward yourself along the way.

 Keeping track of all that wonderful planning is vital to sticking to your intentions.
 There are a plethora of different planners and calendars available; some your buy pre-made, others you buy electronically and can customize before printing.
-One of my favourites for photographers is the beautiful Colorvale Planner (she’s even got a separate session planner!).
+One of my favourites for photographers is the beautiful Colorvale Planner (she’s even got a separate session planner for photographers!).
 The one that I purchased, I chose because I could customize it and print myself as a thick textbook-style photography planner is from Modern Market (Bonus–I got to customize the cover!).
 A fellow colleague of mine in the creative industry recommended the Desire Map Planner by Danielle Laporte because of all the prompts for progress and desires to include personal intentions along with business goals.
 They all certainly beat the plain ones you get at the department store!
-The key things to make sure your planner has is a weekly view of your schedule, a monthly calendar part, a to-do-list section, ideally a space to write notes (who wants to carry a planner AND a notebook!), and anything other that is specific to your business.
+The key things to make sure your planner has is a weekly view of your schedule, a monthly calendar part, a to-do-list section, ideally a space to write notes (who wants to carry a planner AND a notebook! but then again we all need excuses of why we buy all the pretties…), and anything other that is specific to your business.
 For example, I like that mine has a workflow checklist for each client.

 While you are creating your business plan and goals for the year, you also want to be sure you are setting yourself up for success both emotionally and financially.
 Make sure to look over those numbers, set realistic expectations, and keep track of everything as you go.
 Money is a fickle thing so you also need to be ready to readjust at any given time.
 My favourite tool is the Visual Budget mobile because I can update my database while I am out shopping and on-the-go.
 Even if I just upload a photo of what I bought and the receipt and update the entry later.
 It has been super helpful.
 I have them all sorted out by the exact categories that CRA asks for on your self-employment income tax form, so at the end of the year, I just pull up my PDF exports and fill it out.
 I still consult an accountant, but this allows for a self-working system through the year.
 I print monthly reports to keep track of my progress vs my goals, and it has been a life saver!
 No more boxes of receipts!
 You can also use the app for personal expenses and keep the two profiles entirely separate.